Minnie Edna (Miner) Gary was born in 1892 in Hexebarger, near Kingwood, Somerset County, PA, the daughter of Ephraim and Rosetta (Harbaugh) Miner.

 At the age of 17, Minnie married 25-year-old Jacob Arthur Gary (1884-1969), the son of John and Catherine (Ansell) Gary of Middlecreek Township, Somerset County.
 Because she was underage, her father and mother both had to sign their consent to the union.
 Justice of the peace H.D.
 Moore performed the nuptials at the home of Minnie's parents.

 As a young man, Jake labored as a timberman in nearby Barronvale, Somerset County, and is said to have met Minnie when boarding at her parents' home.

-The Garys had 12 children -- Harry R. "Pappy" Gary, Charles Glenn Gary, Lester Elwood Gary, Roselyn Erma "Rosie" Trimpey-Henry, Lillie Fern Brocht, Gladys Louise Kreger, Katherine Olive "Katie" Hoover Mostoller, John R. Gary, Edna Tressler, Frank Ferling Gary, Norman Clark Gary and Paul Gary.
+The Garys produced a family of a dozen children -- Harry R. "Pappy" Gary, Charles Glenn Gary, Lester Elwood Gary, Roselyn Erma "Rosie" Trimpey-Henry, Lillie Fern Brocht, Gladys Louise Kreger, Katherine Olive "Katie" Hoover Mostoller, John R. Gary, Edna Tressler, Frank Ferling Gary, Norman Clark Gary and Paul Gary.

 At the time of Minnie's death in 1985, her brood of offspring had grown so large that the Somerset Daily American reported that her survivors numbered as follows: 40 grandchildren, 77 great-grandchildren and 17 great-great grandchildren.

 the death of Minnie's father Ephraim in 1921, they moved back to Hexebarger, eventually purchasing

 his home.
 They were said to have been

 "proud people who were never afraid to work or afraid to try.